FherStk/isard-scripts/README.md

 sudo ./install.sh
 history -c
 ```
+3. Shutdown the virtual machine and create a template from it.

-3. The installation prompt will be displayed on first boot (won't be disabled if the promt is cancelled), so the user will be able to choose which template must be deployed.
-The prompt can be forced by running `sudo ./run.sh`.
+4. The script's deployemnt prompt will be displayed on first boot (won't be disabled if the promt is cancelled), so the user will be able to choose which template must be deployed.
+The prompt can also be forced by running `sudo ./run.sh` after the user login.

 ## How to test a script in develop
 Please, follow this steps in order to test any script during development: